gauravyeole/iDigBio-appliance/README.md

 ## For packaging the electron application, install following packages: -
 - for use in npm scripts:
 *$ npm install electron-packager --save-dev*
-- for install from cli
+- for install from cli:
 *$ npm install electron-packager -g*

+Install grunt, grunt-electron, grunt-browserify